mohitjain/mohitjain/_posts/2013-04-04-how-to-generate-css-sprites-automatically-using-a-gem-in-ruby-on-rails.markdown

 <!--more-->

-These are css sprite best practice I follow.
-Now it's time to see how to implement these in a rails application.
+These are CSS sprite best practice I follow.
+Now it's time to see how to implement these in a Rails application.

 * Install the css_sprite gem
-* Create css_sprite or css_sprite suffixed directory, and put any images into the css sprite directory.
+* Create css_sprite or css_sprite suffixed directory, and put any images into the CSS sprite directory.
-* You can use "rake css_sprite:start" to generate css sprite image automatically all the time, or use "rake css_sprite:build" to run the css_sprite once manually.
+* You can use "rake css_sprite:start" to generate CSS sprite image automatically all the time, or use "rake css_sprite:build" to run the css_sprite once manually.
-* Then add the stylesheet "css_sprite.css" in html and use the generated css class to display image.
+* Then add the stylesheet "css_sprite.css" in HTML and use the generated CSS class to display image.

 The css_sprite gem also supports to generate sass and scss.
-And to avoid the conflict of css sprite image and css, add public/images/css_sprite.png and public/stylesheets/css_sprite.css into .gitignore file.
-So only images under css sprite directory are in the control of git, and everyone should build the css sprite image automatically by the rake task.
+And to avoid the conflict of CSS sprite image and CSS, add public/images/css_sprite.png and public/stylesheets/css_sprite.css into .gitignore file.
+So only images under CSS sprite directory are in the control of git, and everyone should build the CSS sprite image automatically by the rake task.
-You can fine more details [here](http://huangzhimin.com/2010/04/03/css-sprite-best-practices-english-version/)
+You can find more details [here](http://huangzhimin.com/2010/04/03/css-sprite-best-practices-english-version/)